 Swimming has been a big part of my life since I was seven years old and it taught me many things from patience, time management to leadership.
 Being a professional swimmer and travelling around the world to compete led me to understand different cultures and look at the world from the different angle.

 I then decided to move onto my next passion: media and marketing.
-Before joining Cass, I had the chance to gain two years of work experience in two of the biggest firms in FMCG: pladis Global and Colgate Palmolive.
+Before joining the MSc Marketing Strategy and Innovation at Cass, I had the chance to gain two years of work experience in two of the biggest firms in FMCG: pladis Global and Colgate Palmolive.
 At pladis, one of my key roles was to accompany press visits as the first representative of the company with senior exposure and to manage the social media accounts which involved monitoring the news agenda, creating content and liaising with agencies accordingly.
 These were very prestigious roles in a £3.5 bn company.

 My time at pladis was ending so I decided I wanted another challenge away from the media aspects of a business.
 I applied for Colgate Summer Marketing internship and was successful with my application.
 Having had no previous marketing knowledge or experience meant that I had to work twice as hard and I was willing to do that!
 Perhaps this is something I’ve learned through managing education and sports at the same time, by putting in the extra hours and hard work.